squashql/squashql-showcase/README.md

 # Context

-This project shows you how to setup a SquashQL server with Spark as database and how to use and build client applications in Typescript with the [SquashQL TypeScript SQL-like query builder](https://www.npmjs.com/package/@squashql/squashql-js).
+This project shows you how to setup a SquashQL server with DuckDB as database and how to use and build client applications in Typescript with the [SquashQL TypeScript SQL-like query builder](https://www.npmjs.com/package/@squashql/squashql-js).

 It is recommended to start with the Typescript tutorial to get your hands dirty before using the